 Teacher Award and Loan Forgiveness Programs: Teach Iowa Scholars and Teacher Loan Forgiveness provide for funds for educators teaching in shortage areas and/or low-income schools.
 These programs are administered by outside agencies, but it is recommended that you first consult with the UNI Financial Aid office about these options.

-UNI College of Education/SLS Scholarships: By March 1 of each year, applicants may apply for scholarships such as the Dean’s Graduate Fellowship or C&I School Library Studies scholarships from the Rigmor Madsen Endowed Scholarship Fund or the Mary Lou Kirk Scholarship Fund ($1,000 each).
-Part-time students are eligible for these specific scholarships.
+UNI College of Education/SLS Scholarships: By March 1 of each year, applicants may apply for scholarships including the Rigmor Madsen Endowed Scholarship Fund ($1,000) which gives preference to School Library Studies students.
+The Dean's Graduate Fellowship ($1500) is due March 15.
+Part-time students are encouraged to apply.

 Graduate Assistantship or Tuition Scholarship: Students working toward a graduate degree full time (9 graduate credits or more per semester) who wish to work 10 or 20 hours a week on campus may apply for a Graduate Assistantship in the Curriculum and Instruction department or other UNI program.
 Full-time students can also apply for Graduate Tuition Scholarships.
 Students are encouraged to fill out both applications which are available through the Graduate College.

 Be sure to visit the Department of Curriculum and Instruction webpage for more information about scholarships and assistantships for our students.

 Dates to note